 about me.

 Shanti is often described by her peers as genuine, reliable, nurturing & supportive.
 These are also the qualities that make her a great doula.
 Her belief is that all women deserve a pregnancy & birthing experience rooted in education, advocacy, equity and holistic wellness.
-She is a certified full spectrum doula and childbirth educator through Birthing Advocacy Doula Trainings.
-She studied Maternal & Child Health Education at Howard University.
+She is a certified full spectrum doula and childbirth educator through Birthing Advocacy Doula Trainings, a black owned organization.
+She is also a certified placenta specialist by Women's Choice Perinatal Services, also black owned.
+Shanti holds a Bachelor of Science in Maternal & Child Health Education from Howard University in Washington DC.

-Shanti currently works as a Family Engagement Specialist at the Maternity Care Coalition in Philadelphia.
-She has supported hospital births as well as birth centers and assists both medicated and unmedicated births.
+Shanti currently works as a Training Coordinator at the Maternity Care Coalition where she plans and facilitates sessions for doulas-in-training in the Greater Philadelphia Area.
+She has supported both hospital births and birth centers birth and assists both medicated and unmedicated births.
 When she isn’t working, Shanti is an avid traveller and loves the arts.
 She also enjoys being a dog mom, spending time with loved ones and staying active with yoga & dance.
 She is a fluent Spanish speaker and is currently learning French.

 my story.